byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<sgp>** Starting the meeting (on the correct channel this time)
 **\<sgp>** 0.
 Introduction
-**\<sgp>** We would like to welcome everyone to this Monero Community Meeting
+**\<sgp>** We would like to welcome everyone to this ByteRub Community Meeting
-**\<sgp>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/115
+**\<sgp>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/115
 **\<serhack>** Hey
-**\<sgp>** Monero Community meetings intend to be a discussion place for anything going on in the Monero Community.
+**\<sgp>** ByteRub Community meetings intend to be a discussion place for anything going on in the ByteRub Community.
 We plan to use this meeting and future meetings to encourage the community to share ideas and provide support.
 **\<sgp>** 1.
 Greetings
 **\<cryptochangement>** hey all!
 **\<msvb-lab>** Hi folks.